-The MFL coordinator provides the Headteacher and the MFL governor with a termly commentary on practice and progress.
+The MFL coordinator provides the Heads of School and the MFL governor with a termly commentary on practice and progress.
 The MFL Governor liaises closely with the coordinator and observes lessons from time to time to monitor the progress of the children and support curriculum development.
-The Headteacher reports to the governors on progress in teaching and learning.
+The Heads of School report to the governors on progress in teaching and learning.